 Mohonk Preserve – We went there on a sunny day in August.
 There are numerous hiking and mountain biking trails all over this mountainous rural area, not to mention rock climbing and various other outdoor activities you can do there.

 The place we went to is a clothing-optional section on the Coxing Trail.
 The closest parking lot is at the Coxing Trail Head.
-This lot fills up quickly.
+From here it’s about a 10 minute walk to the c/o area, but this small lot fills up quickly.
 It was full upon our afternoon arrival so instead we parked at the West Trapps trail head.
-This was a longer ways away (approx 30 minutes), but a nice hike anyway!
-It’s a relatively easy hike, but sneakers are recommended.
-The trail runs along a stream called Coxing Kill, and first you pass through the clothing-required part, along with a popular spot called Split Rock.
-Then a ways down you reach that sign posted on the tree.
+This was a longer ways away from the c/o spot (approx 30 minutes), but a nice hike anyway!
+It’s a relatively easy and mostly flat walk, but sneakers are recommended.

-And you can remove all clothing and be as freely nude as the wildlife!
-[There is so sadly no established name for this area.
+And then you can remove all clothing and be as freely nude as the wildlife!
+(There is unfortunately no established name for this area.
 Many refer to it as Split Rock, even though that’s the name of the textile section.
-More on this later.]
+More on this later.)
 A little further down we found the area where people (mostly men on this day) hang out on the flat rock lounging out in chairs or on towels.
 It’s in the middle of the woods so there’s a mix of shade and sun.
 The stream of water moves steadily around the rock, creating pools and little waterfalls.
 So pretty and serene!

-However the water was ice cold, so swimming is best reserved for hot summer days.
+However the water is always ice cold, so swimming is best reserved for nice summer days.
 The area is thick with trees and plenty of natural vegetation for the senses to feast on.
-Check out these orange mushrooms I spotted and a butterfly in motion!
+Check out photos below of some orange mushrooms I spotted and a butterfly in motion!

-Shortly after our visit, I wrote to the Mohonk Preserve to ask why there is no information on their website about this clothing-optional area.
+Shortly after our first visit (in 2011), I wrote to the Mohonk Preserve to ask why there is no information on their website about this clothing-optional area.
 Their reply:

 “In an effort to accommodate a diverse population of visitors, the clothing-optional area on the Coxing Kill stream is a long-standing tradition at the Mohonk Preserve.
 Only a very small fraction of our visitors take advantage of this area.